-NASA's Atmospheric Infrared Sounder (AIRS) became operational in September 2002, as the first of the new generation of low noise, high stability hyperspectral sounders, making Top of Atmosphere (TOA) radiance observations at a typical 15km (at nadir) horizontal resolution.
-Follow on instruments with similar characteristics and abilities include Eumetsat's Infrared Atmospheric Sounding Interferometer (IASI) and NOAA's Cross Track Infrared Sounder (CrIS), operational since June 2007 and March 2012 respectively.
+These limitations have largely been mitigated by the new generation of infrared sounders, which have high spectral resolution (superior vertical resolution), are very stable and whose overlapping orbits and long lifetimes allows for continual inter-calibration and monitoring of the stability of these instruments; see for example (Strow et al., 2021).
+The first of the new generation of low noise, high stability hyperspectral sounders is NASA's Atmospheric Infrared Sounder (AIRS).
+The instrument has been in continuous operation since September 2002, making Top of Atmosphere (TOA) radiance observations at a typical 15km (at nadir) horizontal resolution.
+Follow on instruments with similar characteristics and abilities include the ESA's Infrared Atmospheric Sounding Interferometer (IASI) and NOAA's Cross Track Cross-track Infrared Sounder (CrIS), operational since June 2007 and March 2012 respectively.
 The latter two already have follow on missions planned till the 2040s, and together these three sounders will provide scientists with a 40 year high quality, near continuous observational dataset for climate anomaly and trending studies.

-Infrared radiances contain a wealth of information, including but not limited to surface temperature, atmospheric temperature and water amount, and mixing ratios of greenhouse gases such as carbon dioxide CO_2 , CH_4 and N_2O .
-Measurements by visible imagers which have ~ 1 km horizontal resolution or better King et al. (2013) suggest global cloud free fractions of $\sim 30\%$, but the 15 km footprint of typical sounders means at most 5% of the hyperspectral observations can be considered "cloud-free."
+Infrared radiances contain a wealth of information, including but not limited to surface temperature, atmospheric temperature and water amount , (see for example LeMarshall et al. (2006); Anders and mixing ratios of greenhouse gases such as carbon dioxide CO2 (Chedin et al., 2005), CH4 and ...
+(Zou et al., 2019) and O3 (Fu et al., 2018).
+Clouds (Kahn et al., 2005, 2014) and large aerosols (volcanic ash and dust) (Carn et al., 2005; De Souza-Machado et al., 2010) can also be detected and quantified.
+Examples of other trace gases that can be detected and quantified are CO (McMillan et al., 2005), NH3 (Warner et al., 2016) and to a lesser extent CFC-11 (Chen et al., 2020).
+This list is not exhaustive and in addition multiple papers have similarly been published using CrIS and IASI data.
+Measurements by visible imagers which have $\sim 1$ km horizontal resolution or better (King et al., 2013) suggest global cloud free fractions of $\sim 30\%$ , but the 15 km footprint of typical sounders means at most 5% of the hyperspectral observations can be considered "cloud-free."
 Current operational NASA L2 products use the method of cloud clearing on observed radiances in partly cloudy scene conditions before doing the geophysical retrieval.
-The cloud clearing method solves for an estimate of clear column radiances by examining adjacent Fields of View (FOVs) to estimate the cloud effects on observed allsky radiances, assuming any differences are solely due to different cloud amounts in each FOV, and significantly increases geophysical retrieval yields (to about 50-60%) Smith and Barnet (2023).
-This does introduce increased noise in the cloud cleared radiances of the lower atmosphere sounding channels; in addition the subsequent retrieval depends on the first guess (which is a neural net for AIRS v7 and MERRA2 reanalysis for CLIMCAPS v2).
-The reader is referred to Susskind et al. (2003); Smith and Barnet (2020, 2023) for more details.
+The cloud clearing method takes in the raw observed allsky radiances and solves for an estimate of clear column radiances by examining adjacent Fields of View (FOVs) to estimate the cloud effects on observed allsky radiances, assuming the observations.
+The method assumes any differences are solely due to different cloud amounts in each FOV, and significantly increases geophysical retrieval yields (to about 50-60%) (Smith & Barnet, 2023).
+This does introduce increased noise in the cloud cleared radiances of the The resulting cloud cleared radiances (CCR), distinct from clear sky radiances which are obtained under nominally clear conditions, have increased noise especially in the lower atmosphere sounding channels; in addition the subsequent retrieval depends on the first guess (which is a neural net for AIRS v7 and MERRA2 reanalysis for CLIMCAPS v2).
+The reader is referred to (Susskind et al., 2003; Smith & Barnet, 2020, 2023) for more details.